SEAT Tarraco review - Practicality, comfort and boot space

 The Tarraco’s third row of seats fold down to create a totally flat floor, although the space is flanked by two deep wells, which is far from ideal.

-All versions of the Tarraco have a maximum unbraked towing capacity of 750kg, but the four-wheel drive models are the star cars if you intend to tow a caravan or a boat.
-In four-wheel drive guise, the 2.0-litre diesel will tow up to 2,300kg (braked), with the 2.0-litre petrol able to haul up to 2,250kg (braked).
+All versions of the Tarraco have a maximum unbraked towing capacity of 750kg, but the diesels are the star cars if you intend to tow a caravan or a boat.
+When mated to the seven-speed DSG automatic gearbox, the 2.0-litre diesel has a maximum braked capacity of 2,200kg.

 In this review